themobilitybox/mobilitybox-js/README.md

 - `mobilitybox` // *Mobilitybox* | The underlying Mobilitybox object

 #### Methods
-- `date_formated()` - returns the date of the trip in an human readable form.
+- `date_formatted()` - returns the date of the trip in an human readable form.
 If the trip runs over multiple days, it gives you the first one.
   - TODO: Or is this the Betriebstag?
 (What if a trips starts at 26:00:00h?)
 - `origins_from()` - returns the starting station of the trip as `MobilityboxStation`
 - `destination()` - returns the last station of the trip as `MobilityboxStop`